citsystems/jsify/sphinx/source/using_assertions.rst

     # This will raise an AssertionError because 'city' does not match
     try:
-        JsonAssert.values_equal(json_obj, expected_values)
+        Assert.values_equal(json_obj, expected_values)
     except AssertionError as e:
         print(f"Assertion failed: {e}")
         # Outputs: root.details.city not equal to Metropolis

 ### Handling Complex Assertions

-The `JsonAssert` class is designed to handle complex data structures, including nested dictionaries and lists.
+The `Assert` class is designed to handle complex data structures, including nested dictionaries and lists.
 You can use the provided assertions to validate that every part of your JSON-like structure adheres to the expected format.

 **Example:**